 3.1.
 Grain boundaries in nanostructured materials

-The density of (GBs) and interphase boundaries (IBs) in UFG materials with submicron (100–1000 nm) or nanocrystalline (<100 nm) sizes is very high and they can make a significant impact properties.
-UFG materials as interface-controlled materials (, ).
+The density of (GBs) and interphase boundaries (IBs) in UFG materials with submicron (100–1000 nm) or nanocrystalline (<100 nm) sizes is very high and can significantly impact properties.
+UFG materials can thus be considered as interface-controlled materials (, ).